On-Line for the 2019-2020 School Year

 Instructor Qualifications: This will be my eighth year teaching economics to high school students and the fourth I have taught AP Microeconomics.
 I love economics and the related fields of politics, history, and culture.
 I have also been a classroom teacher, served as Administrator and AP Coordinator for Puebla Christian School in Puebla, Mexico, and wrote AP curriculum for a major online publisher.
 I am a PHAA graduate, my bachelor’s degree is in Government from Patrick Henry College, and my master's degree is in Business Administration from Regent University.
-In July 2017 I will celebrate my seventh anniversary with my wonderful wife Florina.
-We have a little girl named Azrielle who was born in December 2013 and another daughter named Avianna born in July 2016.
+My wife Florina and I have two beautiful daughters, Azrielle (4) and Avianna (2).

 Click on images below to read class showcase entries about this class.